 Action # Title Description Total Funds Contributing 3.1 Define and implement a common set of mindfulness tools K-8 LCMSD staff have received several years of mindfulness training and push-in lessons via counselors and/or staff developers.
 The District has identified a 20% Wellness Counselor who is charged with defining, implementing, and supporting common mindfulness tools from these trainings that will be used in all classrooms.
-That way, students will have a predictable set of tools that is not teacher dependent. \$187,500.00 No 3.2 Create and implement a viable and guaranteed counseling program K-8 Defined classroom-based lessons, involvement in class placement, small group/individual therapy, executive functioning, drug/alcohol/nicotine education, suicide awareness and prevention, conflict resolution, growth mindset, self regulation. \$187,500.00 No 3.3 Create/update the LCMSD facilities master plan LCMSD went through major modernization and school construction projects over the past ten years.
+That way, students will have a predictable set of tools that is not teacher dependent. \$241,383.00 No 3.2 Create and implement a viable and guaranteed Defined classroom-based lessons, involvement in class placement, small group/individual counseling support, executive functioning, \$241,383.00 No

+Action # Title Description Total Funds Contributing counseling program K-8 drug/alcohol/nicotine education, suicide awareness and prevention, conflict resolution, growth mindset, self regulation.
+3.3 Create/update the LCMSD facilities master plan LCMSD went through major modernization and school construction projects over the past ten years.
 Now that projects are complete, it is time to update the facilities master plan.
-A committee will be formed and facilitated by LCMSD CBO, Director of Facilities, and possibly a consultant. \$609,884.00 No

-Action # Title Description Total Funds Contributing 3.4 Increase opportunities for school connectedness Continue expanding opportunities such as DELAC Leadership, ELCCs, and parent coffee chats.
-Examine lunch, recess, and social safety practices, as well as student survey data, to make informed action steps for identified gap areas. \$744,375.00 No 3.5 Continued development and implementation of standards-based grading practices, rubrics, and tools Grade level teams/departments will continue identifying essential standards for each reporting period, refining/developing rubrics and tools, and calibrating grading practices. \$2,541,790.00 No 3.6 Maintain campus safety, emergency response, and school culture.
-At a minimum, campus safety practices, emergency response protocols, and school climate/culture will be assessed with best practices and updated as needed. \$6,479,647.00 No
+A committee will be formed and facilitated by LCMSD CBO, Director of Facilities, and possibly a consultant. \$641,507.00 No 3.4 Increase opportunities for school connectedness Continue expanding opportunities such as DELAC Leadership, ELCCs, and parent coffee chats.
+Examine lunch, recess, and social safety practices, as well as student survey data, to make informed action steps for identified gap areas. \$817,995.00 No 3.5 Continued development and implementation of standards-based grading practices, rubrics, and tools Grade level teams/departments will continue identifying essential standards for each reporting period, refining/developing rubrics and tools, and calibrating grading practices. \$2,541,790.00 No 3.6 Maintain campus safety, emergency response, and school culture At a minimum, campus safety practices, emergency response protocols, and school climate/culture will be assessed with best practices and updated as needed. \$6,560,659.00 No

-Goal Analysis [2021-22]
+Goal Analysis [2022-23]

 An analysis of how this goal was carried out in the previous year.

 A description of any substantive differences in planned actions and actual implementation of these actions.